 No two tiles are the same in size, shape, thickness, or color.
 Tiles are manufactured from an actual size mold (i.e. 12×12 tiles are made from a 12×12 inch mold).
 As these tiles are dried in the sun and fired in the kiln, water evaporates and the tiles shrink down from their original mold size.
 This is normal.
 As an example, 12×12 inch size molds generally produce finished tiles that measure 11.25-11.75 inches.
 Once these are installed and grout lines added the installed space once again 12×12 inches.
 Smaller tiles have fewer size variations and larger tiles have more variations.
 The same thing occurs in shape.
 Authentic handmade Saltillo tiles do not lay flat.
 As the water is evaporated in the firing process, the tiles will bow in shape.
 Smaller tiles will have less bowing than larger tiles.
 To accommodate for the pillowed tile, an installer can simply “butter the back” of the concave shave to fill space with proper thinset and avoid having a hollow spot under the tile.
 This is standard practice.

 What is the recommended Overage?

-15% overage is recommended to allow for waste, cuts and borders for standard installations.
+15% overage is recommended to allow for waste, cuts, and borders for standard installations.
 If installing a pattern, more overage is recommended.
-Additional overage is recommended for large format tiles (16” and larger), because they are very fragile to ship.
-Any orders that run short of tile will be required to order a minimum 200 square feet.
+Additional overage is recommended for large format tiles (16” and larger) because they are very fragile to ship.
+Any orders that run short of tile will be required to order a minimum of 200 square feet.
 Please be certain to order enough tile initially.